Guide To Perfecting Title Following District of Columbia Tax Sale

 What are the steps the winning bidder must complete in order to perfect title in a property which was the subject of the District of Columbia Tax Sale Auction for which the bidder was awarded a tax certificate to the property?

-Step One, following the conclusion of the tax auction, the successful bidder must pay the balance of the sale price within five (5) business days from the date of the last day of the Tax Sale (also referred to as the final payment date).
-Payment should be made by Cash, certified check, money order, cashier check or by bank check.
-In is important to note that personal and business checks will not be accepted by the cashier’s office.
-Certified Checks, money order, cashier’s checks or bank check should be made payable to the District of Columbia Treasure.
+Following the conclusion of the tax auction, the successful bidder must pay the balance of the sale price within five (5) business days from the date of the last day of the Tax Sale (also referred to as the final payment date).
+Payment should be made by Cash, certified check, money order, cashier check, or bank check.
+It is important to note that personal and business checks will not be accepted by the cashier’s office.
+Certified Checks, money orders, cashier’s checks, or bank checks should be made payable to the District of Columbia Treasure.

-Six (6) months following the bidder making a timely final payment the bidder may file a foreclosure action in the District of Columbia Superior Court to foreclose the owner of records right of redemption in the property.
-The foreclosure action must name the owner of record and all parties having any legal or equitable rights in the property, including lenders, trustees, the mayor and the District of Columbia.
+Six (6) months following the bidder making the timely final payment, the bidder may file a foreclosure action in the District of Columbia Superior Court to foreclose the owner of records right of redemption in the property.
+The foreclosure action must name the owner of the record.
+This includes, all parties having any legal or equitable rights in the property, including lenders, trustees, the mayor, and the District of Columbia.
 In addition, to naming these parties the successful bidder must affect service of process on all named parties with an interest in the property unless the court authorizes some other type of service process.

 Upon obtaining the judgment, the successful bidder must serve the court order on the District Office of Tax and Revenue and request and pay a tax-sale bill for all outstanding taxes and fees associated with the property.

-It is important to be aware that the owner of record may redeem the tax certificate on the property at anytime up until the issuance of the order from the court.
-This right of redemption runs from the last day of the tax sale auction until date upon which the Superior Court enters a final order to foreclose and end the right of redemption.
-If there is redemption, the owner of record is required to pay a statutory rate of interest of 1.5% per month (18% per year) on the sale amount exclusive of surplus in order to redeem the property.
-Under some limited circumstances the Tax-Sale may be cancelled by the Office of Tax and Revenue can cancel the Tax-Sale.
+It is important to be aware that the owner of the record may redeem the tax certificate on the property.
+That is at least up until the issuance of the order from the court.
+This right of redemption runs from the last day of the tax sale auction until the date upon which the Superior Court enters a final order to foreclose.
+If there is redemption, the owner of the record must pay a statutory rate of interest of 1.5% per month.
+This equates to 18% per year on the sale amount exclusive of surplus in order to redeem the property.
+Under some circumstances, the Office of Tax and Revenue can cancel the Tax-Sale.